 This guide gives you the bespoke and premium options (in other words the ones we choose to wear ourselves).
 There are so many lenses available we can't include them all here such as transitions, polarised and office or computer lenses, but all are available.
 A quick explanation of the lens tables; the thinnest lenses are the 1.76 and the standard thickness lenses are 1.5, most clients will need the 1.5 or 1.6.
 For a tailored quote you'll need to speak to one of the team and we can recommend based on your prescription.

 We specialise in helping you to find your eyewear style; glasses that you feel good about wearing so you’ll find many exclusive and different frames at Village Optician.
 Our exclusive ranges start around £250 and go up to around £450.
 These are glasses that you won’t find many people wearing as they aren’t available at high street opticians.
 To learn more you can download our Eyewear Buying Guide here.

-Some examples of our eyewear are Götti, Blackfin, JF Rey, Johann Von Goisern and Morel.
+Some examples of our eyewear are Götti, Blackfin, JF Rey, Tree, Johann Von Goisern and Morel.

 We do have lower priced options in both the frame and lens ranges, although we don’t do ‘basic’ glasses.
 We are always happy to discuss your options with you, to see if we are a good fit for you.

 Our number of 5 star reviews is always growing.
 Here is what some of our current clients have to say

 We have used Village Optician for a few years now.
 Having tried the usual High St opticians previously, we find them very professional, friendly, nothing is too much trouble, and they take time to explain any issues.
 It is refreshing not to be rushed and feel pressured into buying new spectacles at every visit.